kokocan12/websocket-connection-using-shared-worker-example/README.md

 When many tabs are opened, The changes should be reflected into all tabs.
 Using BroadCastChannel makes this easier.
 BroadCastChannel sends a message to all tabs at the same time.

 # Conclusion
-I get some advantages when making websocket connection with server using shared worker.
-Also the BroadCastChannel is good choice to reflect the change into all tabs.
+You get some advantages when making websocket connections with server using shared worker, Also the BroadCastChannel is good choice to reflect the change into all tabs.

+The context of shared worker persists until all tabs are closed.
+Even if an additional tab is opened, it uses websocket connections that was maded before.

 # Demo

 ![3](https://user-images.githubusercontent.com/49009864/166724566-97f0dcff-4749-4237-8a3b-bb3acaed6e89.gif)

-The context of shared worker persists until all tabs are closed.
-Even if an additional tab is opened, it will use already exist websocket connection that is maded in shared worker.
-UI updates are done through the BroadCastChannel